 Whatever kind of SharePoint migration you’re planning, if you’re here, it’s because you’re ready to get started.
 But where should you start?
 What should you do first?
 How should you do it?

 Here at ShareGate, we’ve spent a lot of time thinking about the steps involved in a successful migration—especially as we continually strive to improve on our SharePoint migration tool.
 We’ve learned that creating a detailed plan for your migration will help you answer these questions and more.

 What is a migration plan template?
 I could pull out a definition from a sophisticated source or we could try to define it together.

 Basically, a template is exactly what it sounds like: we’re identifying the milestones we want to achieve before arriving at our destination.

 But before we begin the template, we obviously need to know what our destination is.

-Define a Destination
+Define a successful migration

-Define on paper the criteria for a successful SharePoint migration.
+The first thing you need to do is define your organization’s criteria for a successful SharePoint migration.
 When do you expect the migration to be complete?
 What content should absolutely be moved?
 Should it be branded?
 Etc.

-Use the RMR Strategy (Yes, I just Invented That)
+Use the RMR strategy (Yes, I just invented that)

-Before we can create our roadmap, we need to know what we’re going to migrate.
+Before we can create our template, we need to know what we’re going to migrate.